The most incredible whale watching trip today – we found blue whales in Reykjavik harbor, and one of them looked us in the eye!

 They haven’t been seen this far in the harbour for over a decade.
 Normally they live 30miles off the coast, but these amazing creatures had come only a few kilometres or so off the shore.

-Eventually we head back into harbour, having had a truly incredible day that would stick with us forever.
+Eventually, we head back into the harbor, having had a truly incredible day that would stick with us forever.
 It was a delight to show this amazing creature to our lovely customers.

 For more information on how we search for whales and dolphins, and learn how to be a pro-cetacean spotter yourself have a look at our guide here.